UCY-LINC-LAB/BenchPilot/docs-code/content/docs/installation.md

 For your ease, you can only pull the image from DockerHub just by running "<strong><code style="color: #40897B">docker pull benchpilot/benchpilot:client</code></strong>".

 ### Building Image Locally
-If you want to build the image locally, you firstly need to download or clone our <a href="https://github.com/UCY-LINC-LAB/BenchPilot">GitHub repository</a> and then execute the building image script by running the command "<strong><code style="color: #40897B">sh build-image.sh</code></strong>".
+If you want to build the image locally, you firstly need to download or clone our <a href="https://github.com/UCY-LINC-LAB/BenchPilot">GitHub repository</a>, go under the <code>benchpilot-sdk</code> folder, and then execute the building image script by running the command "<strong><code style="color: #40897B">sh build-image.sh</code></strong>".

 ## Start BenchPilot Client and start experimenting!
 The final step is to just execute the following docker-compose.yaml by running the simple command "<strong><code style="color: #40897B">docker-compose up</code></strong>".
 It is not needed from you to be familiarized with docker and docker-compose, but in case you want to learn more, you can always visit their <a href="https://docs.docker.com/">website</a>!